Sweden Southern Sweden

 Alex with our (vegan!) pizzas.

-It’s the main square in the multicultural Möllevången neighbourhood.
+It’s the main square of the Möllevången neighbourhood, often simply called “Möllan” by locals.

 Möllevångstorget